*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 And the answer is: No!

-Steam cleaning didn’t hurt my motorcycle.
+Steam cleaning a motorcycle didn’t hurt my bike at all.
 Not only did it clean the areas hard to reach around the wheels, but it made it look even better.

 Because of how a steam cleaner works, it was harmless to most of my motorcycle parts.
 It did a great job cleaning around the engine fins and my saddlebags.
 For most of you who have a motorcycle, you know what torture it is to clean the engine fins.
 Now, that job is way easier than before.